Ortho vs. Neuro Spine Surgery

 Providing the skills of both a spinal neurosurgeon and an orthopedic spinal surgeon gives patients the benefit of having both specialties available for consultations.

-However there are still areas that are the domain of each specialty.
-Surgery within the spinal cord to treat tumors, cysts and conditions such as spina bifida are treated only by neurosurgeons.
-Pediatric and adult scoliosis, spinal deformities and kyphosis are treated surgically by orthopedic surgeons.
+However, there are still areas that are the domain of each specialty.
+Surgery within the spinal cord to treat tumors, cysts, and conditions such as spina bifida is treated only by neurosurgeons.
+Pediatric and adult scoliosis, spinal deformities, and kyphosis are treated surgically by orthopedic surgeons.

 Confidence in your Surgeon is Vital

 The best way of overcoming fear and uncertainty about spine surgery is to communicate with your surgeon until you feel confident with your decision.
 This may take several conversations with your surgeon reviewing your condition and the various choices you have.
-At Hunt Spine we never rush our patients into a decision concerning spine surgery.
-We believe that our patients benefit from a full understanding of the risks and rewards of any surgical procedure and do our best to help them with the decision making process.
+At Hunt Spine, we never rush our patients into a decision concerning spine surgery.
+We believe that our patients benefit from a full understanding of the risks and rewards of any surgical procedure, and we do our best to help them with the decision-making process.